The list-Ramsey threshold for families of graphs: Proof of the Deterministic Lemma

 \begin{proof} Let $H$ be a non-core hypergraph whose every proper subhypergraph is $2$-list-colourable.
 We will show that $H$ is also $2$-list-colourable.
 Indeed, suppose we assign a list of two colours to every vertex of $H$.
 Since it is not a core, there is an edge $e \in H$ and a vertex $v \in e$ such that no edge $e' \in H$ intersects $e$ solely in $v$.
 Since the hypergraph $H \setminus e$ is $2$-list-colourable, we may properly colour its vertices from their lists.
 If $e$ is not monochromatic under this choice of colours, then we have coloured $H$.
 Otherwise, all vertices of $e$ were assigned the same colour.
 In this case, switch the colour of $v$ to the other option in its list.
 We claim that this gives a proper colouring of $H$.
 Indeed, $e$ is no longer monochromatic; moreover, if this change of colour affected some edge $e'$, then it must contain $v$.
 However, if this is the case, the by our assumption $e'$ must intersect $e$ in at least one more vertex $v'$.
 But since the colour of $v$ was changed just so it is different than the colour of all other vertices in $e$, then now $v$ and $v'$ are coloured distinctly, and therefore $e'$ cannot be monochromatic. \end{proof}

 We are now ready to define our rigidity property.
 We will say that a graph $G$ is an \emph{$\cF$-core} if the $\cF$-hypergraph of $G$ contains a spanning, connected subhypergraph that is a core\footnote{This does not mean that the $\cF$-hypergraph of $G$ itself is a core.
-For example, $K_6$ is an $\{K_4, K_5\}$-core even though the $\{K_4, K_5\}$-hypergraph of $K_6$ is not (but the $K_4$-hypergraph of $K_6$ is a core)}.
+For example, the $\{K_4, K_5\}$-hypergraph of $K_6$ is not a core.
+However, the subhypergraph given by the $K_4$-hyperedges is a core, making $K_6$ a $\{K_4, K_5\}$-core.}.
 If $\cF$ does not contain any graphs with $2$-density at most two, the assertion of the Deterministic Lemma will hold under the weaker assumption that $G$ is a connected $\cF$-core\footnote{Since every strictly $2$-balanced graph is connected, all minimally list-Ramsey graphs for a family of strictly $2$-balanced graphs are connected as well.}, with the single exceptional case $G = K_6$, which is treated in Claim~\ref{claim:K6-not-list-Ramsey} below.

 \begin{prop} Suppose that $\cF$ is a family of strictly $2$-balanced graphs with $m_2(\cF) > 2$.
 If a connected $\cF$-core $G$ satisfies $e_G/v_G \le m_2(\cF)$, then $G=K_6$. \end{prop}

 As there do exist $\cF$-cores $G$ with $e_G/v_G \le m_2(\cF)$ for many families $\cF$ with $m_2(\cF) \le 2$, this case will require a different argument that uses the full power of the assumption that $G$ is minimally list-Ramsey.